Alice Guy-Blaché

 Extraordinary Women: The Filmmaking Pioneer

-After learning typing and shorthand, Alice Guy-Blaché secured a job as secretary in the 1890s at Gaumont, a French company that made camera equipment.
+It all began for Guy-Blaché, when she landed a job as secretary in the 1890s at Gaumont, a French company that made camera equipment.
 That position put her in the middle of a revolution — the development of motion pictures.
+In 1895, she saw the Lumière brothers’ demonstration of their new film technology, and came up with the idea of telling stories with the new medium.
+Her first picture: The Fairy of the Cabbages or The Birth of Childrena whimsical bit of folklore about where children came from.

-Over her working career, she made more than 1,000 films, in which she worked to achieve a natural style of acting.
 One of her notable productions was the 1906 big-budget The Life of Christ, with over 300 extras.
-After a move with her husband to the U.S. to operate Gaumont’s American division, She was to run her own production facility.
+After a move with her husband to the U.S. to operate Gaumont’s American division, she founded her own production facility.
+At the studio she built in Fort Lee, New Jersey, she had a large sign “Be natural,” her directive to actors working on her projects.

 She wasn’t the only woman filmmaker pioneer.
 There were more women working at all levels in the movie business in the early years than at any other time.
 Check out this 2016 article in the Guardian and the Women Film Pioneers website.